The Times-Picayune/The New Orleans Advocate: The Times-Picayune | The New Orleans Advocate onlineThe Times-Picayunes first foray onto the internet came in 1995, with the www.NewOrleans.net website.Gray, Chris (January 7, 1996). "TP ushers in New N.O. Web page". Among the website's features was the "Bourbocam", placed in the window of a French Quarter bar to broadcast images of Bourbon Street. During the 1996 Mardi Gras, it was one of the first internet webcams to carry a live news event.

-In early 1998, that site was superseded by www.nolalive.com, launched by Advance Publications Internet.
+In early 1998, that site was superseded by www.nolalive.com, launched by Advance Publications.
 The site's format was similar to other websites launched in connection with Advance newspapers in New Jersey; Cleveland, Ohio; Michigan; Oregon; and Alabama.
 Although nolalive.com was affiliated with The Times-Picayune and posted content created by the T-P newsroom, it was operated independently, and it also hosted blogs and forums.
 In early 2001, the site was renamed NOLA.com.

 After a management change at NOLA.com in February 2009, content on the website more closely reflected that of The Times-Picayune.
 Articles written for the newspaper were posted to the website using the Movable Type content management system.
 In October 2018, the paper switched from Movable Type to Arc, the content management system created by developers at the Washington Post.

 Led by Advance, the site underwent several redesigns over the years.
-On May 8, 2012, the site debuted its most dramatic redesign, by Mule Design Studio of San Francisco.
+On May 8, 2012, the site debuted its most dramatic redesign by Mule Design Studio of San Francisco.
 With bright yellow accents, the design echoed that of Advance's bellwether site in Michigan, mlive.com.
 Following complaints from the public, NOLA.com developed a toned-down palette and new typography.
-However, the concept – a continually updated "river" of combined news, sports and entertainment content – remained the same.
+However, the concept – a continually updated "river" of combined news, sports, and entertainment content – remained the same.

 After the October 1, 2012, launch of NOLA Media Group, the publication workflow of the newspaper and website was reversed.
-All staff-produced content is published first to NOLA.com; content then was harvested from the website for publication in the printed Times-Picayune.
+All staff-produced content is published first to NOLA.com; content was harvested from the website for publication in the printed Times-Picayune.

-NOLA.com also offers apps for mobile and tablet users; The Times-Picayune/The New Orleans Advocate offers subscribers an e-edition only.
+NOLA.com also offers apps for mobile and tablet users; The Times-Picayune | The New Orleans Advocate offers subscribers an e-edition only.

 Notable people

 The writers William Faulkner and O. Henry worked for The Times-Picayune.
 The Louisiana historian Sue Eakin was formerly a Times-Picayune columnist.
 Bill Minor headed the paper's news bureau in Jackson, Mississippi from 1946 until it closed in 1976.
 A weekly political column is penned by Robert "Bob" Mann, a Democrat who holds the Douglas Manship Chair of Journalism at Louisiana State University in Baton Rouge.The Times-Picayune was the longtime journalistic home of British-American satiric columnist James Gill, although he moved to The Advocate in 2013, along with many former Times-Picayune editorial staffers.
-For more than a decade, The Times-Picayune was also the newspaper home of Lolis Eric Elie who wrote a thrice weekly metro column, before he went on to write for television, most notably HBO's Treme and AMC's Hell on Wheels.
+For more than a decade, The Times-Picayune was also the newspaper home of Lolis Eric Elie, who wrote a thrice-weekly metro column before he went on to write for television, most notably HBO's Treme and AMC's Hell on Wheels.

 Already widely known, the journalist and television commentator Iris Kelso joined The Times-Picayune in 1979.
 She had been particularly known for her coverage of the civil rights movement.